canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

 - *Brave* Advantage on saves vs frightened.
 - *Swapping Stories* When making Int (History) check about lives, deeds etc. of dead orcs, get double proficiency.
 - *Folly's Daughters* Can reroll a roll of 1 on attacks, ability checks or saves.

+### Background features
+*Intermediary.* When you find yourself at a circle shrine, you can attempt to strike a deal with the Eternals.
+They will never ignore your calls to bargain, although you gain no special clemency on the price asked in exchange.
+You may use this feature, at most, three times in your life.
+You haven’t dared to do so before now.

 ## Languages
  - Trade-tongue (spoken)